Spring Cleaning with Purpose: Where to Donate Unwanted Items [London, Kitchener, Ottawa]

 Located at 233 Murray Street, they assist individuals experiencing homelessness.
 They accept donations of food, warmth, and household goods.
 Due to limited storage, they request that donors arrange drop-offs by filling out their donation form.

 Situated at 35 Waller Street, The Ottawa Mission provides support to those in need.
 They accept men's hygiene items (new only), winter coats, boots, shoes, and new socks and underwear.
-Donations can be dropped off at their front desk, open 24 hours a day.
+Donations can be dropped off at their front desk, which is open 24 hours a day.

 These nonprofit home improvement stores accept donations of new and gently used home furnishings, appliances, and other materials.
 Funds generated support Habitat for Humanity's initiatives.
 There are multiple ReStores in Ottawa; visit their website for locations and donation details.